MicrosoftDocs/winrt-api/windows.security.credentials/passwordvault_add_615680936.md

 The credential to be added.

 ## -remarks
-You can only store up to ten credentials per app in the Credential Locker.
-If you try to store more than ten credentials, you will encounter an [Exception](https://msdn.microsoft.com/library/system.exception.aspx).
+You can only store up to twenty credentials per app in the Credential Locker.
+If you try to store more than twenty credentials, you will encounter an [Exception](https://msdn.microsoft.com/library/system.exception.aspx).

 ## -examples